-12.8.2 The City shall notify the Federal Aviation Administration and the Minnesota Department of

-Transportation on the appropriate form of any construction including Antenna and

-Telecommunication Towers that are more than 200 feet in height above ground level of its site.

-12.8.3 No permits may be issued for construction that is more than 200 feet in height until 30 days after the required notification to the Federal Aviation Administration and the Minnesota Department of Transportation has occurred, and after the City has sent an executed copy of FAA Form 7460-2 Notice of Actual Construction or Alteration to the Federal Aviation Administration once construction on the structure commences.
+- 12.7.1 No Telecommunication Tower, Antenna or other structure shall exceed 500 feet in height. - 12.7.2 The City shall notify the Federal Aviation Administration and the Minnesota Department of Transportation on the appropriate form of any construction including Antenna and Telecommunication Towers that are more than 200 feet in height above ground level of its site. - 12.7.3 No permits may be issued for construction that is more than 200 feet in height until 30 days after the required notification to the Federal Aviation Administration and the Minnesota Department of Transportation has occurred, and after the City has sent an executed copy of FAA Form 7460-2 Notice of Actual Construction or Alteration to the Federal Aviation Administration once construction on the structure commences.